Unimog 70200: First prototypes and engine development

 The first prototypes were completed in late 1946 at Erhard & Söhne.
 They were fitted with the M 136 Otto engine.
 The first four prototypes were either destroyed or lost.
 On 9 October 1946, the first test drive with the vehicle was conducted.
 Later that year, the vehicle was presented to experts and engineers.
 Hans Zabel, and engineer who worked on the project, coined the acronym "Unimog" by making a note on one of the drawings; Zabel called the vehicle an "Universal-Motor-Gerät" (Universal-Motor-Gadget), which lead to the Unimog name.
 On 20 November 1946, the name was officially adopted.
 Later, the U 5 and U 6 prototypes were made at the Boehringer plant in Göppingen.
 These are the oldest known Unimogs, and they were already equipped with the OM 636 Diesel engine from the factory.
-Since its restoration, the U 5 protoype has been on static display at the agricultural museum of the University of Hohenheim, whereas the U 6 prototype has been on display at the Unimog museum in Gaggenau.
+Since its restoration, the U 5 prototype has been on static display at the agricultural museum of the University of Hohenheim, whereas the U 6 prototype has been on display at the Unimog museum in Gaggenau.

 Daimler-Benz had successfully brought the Mercedes-Benz OM 138 Diesel engine for passenger cars to market in the mid-1930s.
 Development of a successor to this engine started in the days of World War II.
 In 1948, said successor was ready for mass production, but Mercedes-Benz passenger cars were not yet scheduled to be equipped with this engine.
 In 1947, Unimog engineers had decided to abandon the M 136 Otto engine and to use a Diesel engine instead for the series production Unimog.
 As they had a good relationship with Daimler-Benz, the engineers decided to use the OM 138's successor, which at the time was still in development.
 This is the reason why the OM 138's successor – known as OM 636 – was already used in pre-series production Unimogs prior to its 1949 introduction in Mercedes-Benz passenger cars.